 Rom 8:5 Paul says, “For they that are after the flesh do mind the things of the flesh;” Gal 6:8 Paul says, “For he that soweth to his flesh shall of the flesh reap corruption” Plato speaks of “to be carnally-minded was death” in Phaedo

-2 Cor 4:4 Paul says, “In whom the god of this world hath blinded the minds of them which believe not” Plato speaks of “the God of this world blindeth the eyes of his votaries” in Theaetetus In the book Paul and His Epistles – D.A.
+2 Cor 4:4 Paul says, “In whom the god of this world hath blinded the minds of them which believe not” In the book Paul and His Epistles – D.A.
 Hayes writes “Plato would have pictured for him the truth that the God of this world blindeth the eyes of his votaries, and Paul never could have forgotten the picture when he had once read it.” – Theaet., 176; Rep., 7, 514 (Please note that the above point has been corrected as rightly pointed out by dear brother, Dan Angelov – my sincere apologies for misquoting it before) I wish to thank Angelov for re-checking the post and communicating this correction.

 Advertisements